These toxic beauty treatments are pretty popular, but should be minimised…or even totally avoided!

 By Jody McCutcheon

-Going to extremes for beauty is nothing new: the ancient Greeks valued blonde hair, so women would lighten theirs with plant extracts…and arsenic!
-During the rein of Elizabeth I and beyond, pale complexions were considered so sexy, men and women alike would powder themselves with thick layers of pulverized bone, talc…and lead, leading to – surprise – lead poisoning, which often made the teeth turn black or fall out (as Elizabeth’s did), or killed the fashion victim outright.
+The ancient Greeks valued blonde hair, so women would lighten theirs with plant extracts.
+Oh, and arsenic!
+During the rein of Elizabeth I and beyond, pale complexions were considered so sexy, men and women alike would powder themselves with thick layers of pulverised bone and talc.
+And lead, leading to – surprise – lead poisoning.
+This often made the teeth turn black or fall out (as Elizabeth’s did), or killed the fashion victim outright.

 Here’s a list of what we think are some of the most toxic beauty treatments most of us do.

 1. Tooth Whitening

-If the whitening gel has too strong a concentration of hydrogen peroxide and comes into extended contact with the gums, it can cause burning of the soft tissue and irreversible gum recession, exposing and sensitising the tooth’s root.
-Ingestion of hydrogen peroxide can burn the throat and GI tract.
+In addition, if the whitening gel has too strong a concentration of hydrogen peroxide and comes into extended contact with the gums, it can cause burning of the soft tissue and irreversible gum recession.
+This exposes the tooth’s root, and it hurts!

 The long-term effects of bleaching agents like peroxide aren’t known.
 In the meantime, moderate use is optimal.

 2. Getting Gel Manicures

-Long-term UV exposure can age the skin.
-A 2009 study found that two middle-aged women with no family history of cancer and minimal sunlight exposure developed hand tumours after exposure to UV light in gel manicures(2).
+Long-term UV exposure can definitely increase cancer risk and age the skin.
+A 2009 study found that two middle-aged women with no family history of cancer and minimal sunlight exposure developed hand tumours after exposure to UV light in gel manicures.
 Based on this study, opponents compare the inherent UV risk of gel manicures to that associated with tanning bed treatments.